 \subsection{Doppler and Direction-of-origin Filters}

-Signals with $\dot{f}_r=0$ are marked as anthropogenic RFI because they imply zero line-of-sight acceleration between transmitter and receiver.
-Signals that are detected in more than one direction on the sky are also marked as RFI because a signal emitted beyond the Solar System can appear in only one telescope beam.
+Signals with $\dot{f}_r=0$ are marked as anthropogenic RFI because they imply zero line-of-sight acceleration between the transmitter and receiver.
+Signals that are detected in more than one direction on the sky are also marked as RFI because a signal emitted beyond the solar system can appear in only one telescope beam.
 Finally, sources that are detected in only one of the two scans are also marked as intermittent RFI.

 The direction-of-origin filter, also known as a directional filter or sky localization filter, can be run efficiently by retrieving the signal properties from our SQL database.
-A more stringent filter can be obtained by running the machine learning algorithm of \citet{pinc22}.
+A more stringent filter can be obtained by running the machine-learning (ML) algorithm of \citet{pinc22}.